acuminous/zUnit/README.md

    assert.strictEqual(test.locals.get('b'), 2);
 });
 ```
-*Note how test.locals automatically inherits from suite.locals*.
 Using locals, the previous database test can be rewritten as...

 ```js
 describe('Database Tests', () => {